Alayah Might Have Caught Victoria P. In a Lie in The Bachelor: Women Tell All Sneak Peek

 "One of the things that we had said to each other before coming into this is hey, you have full permission to check me before I wreck myself.
 You have permission to tell me," Alayah says, frustrated that the first time she heard there were complaints about her was from Peter, and not her friend.

 "I take full responsibility for not doing that," Victoria says.
-"I think that what many of us saw is kind of what I saw, and I'm not perfect, and I am 100% human.
+"I think that what many of us saw is kind of what I saw, and I'm not perfect, and I am 100 percent human."

 "You were crying that you weren't going to do the show without me a week before we got to casting, and then night one before I get there, you pull Kelsey into the bathroom to tell her that you have worries about me.
 Like, excuse you!"